bo0tzz/immich/README.md

 ## Disclaimer

+- This is a test that should not be merged
 - ⚠️ The project is under **very active** development.
 - ⚠️ Expect bugs and breaking changes.
 - ⚠️ **Do not use the app as the only way to store your photos and videos!**